The Sender-Excited Secret Key Agreement Model: Capacity, Reliability and Secrecy Exponents: Numerical Examples

 The functions $\Er(R_{\Phi},R_M)$ and $\Fr(\Rsk, R_{\Phi},R_M)$ are plotted in Figs.~\ref{fig:Erplot} and~\ref{fig:Frplot} respectively.
 From Fig.~\ref{fig:Erplot}, we observe that $R_{\Phi}\mapsto \Er(R_{\Phi},R_M)$ is a non-decreasing function.
-This is intuitive because given more information (i.e., when $R_{\Phi}$ is large), Bob can decode the key $\KB$ with greater reliability.
+This is intuitive because given more information (i.e., when $R_{\Phi}$ is large) and with $R_M$ fixed, Bob can decode the key $\KB$ with greater reliability.
 In contrast, $R_M\mapsto \Er(R_{\Phi},R_M)$ is a non-increasing function.
-This is also intuitive because Alice's private source of randomness is increased if $R_M$ is increased so Bob's ability to decode the key is reduced.
+This is also intuitive because Alice's private source of randomness is increased if $R_M$ is increased making it more challenging for Bob to decode the key.

 From Fig.~\ref{fig:Frplot}, we observe that $R_{\Phi}\mapsto \Fr(\Rsk, R_{\Phi},R_M)$ is a non-increasing function.
-This is because as more public information is made available to Bob, the key leakage rate increases, resulting in a smaller secrecy exponent.
-The function $R_{M}\mapsto \Fr(\Rsk, R_{\Phi},R_M)$ is non-decreasing because if Alice has a source of more private randomness, she can conceal more of the key from Eve.
-Finally, $\Rsk\mapsto \Fr(\Rsk, R_{\Phi},R_M)$ is non-increasing because $\Rsk$ can be interpreted as the residual source of secrecy that can be generated by Alice and Bob while keeping Eve ignorant of it the generated key.
+This is because as more public information is made available to Bob, with all else fixed, the key leakage rate increases, resulting in a smaller secrecy exponent.
+The function $R_{M}\mapsto \Fr(\Rsk, R_{\Phi},R_M)$ is non-decreasing because as Alice increases the use of her private randomness through a larger $R_M$, she can conceal more of the key from Eve.
+Finally, $\Rsk\mapsto \Fr(\Rsk, R_{\Phi},R_M)$ is non-increasing because $\Rsk$ can be interpreted as the residual source of secrecy that can be generated by Alice and Bob while keeping Eve ignorant of the key generated.

-Because the optimal input distributions in~\eqref{eqn:Er} and~\eqref{eqn:Fr} may be different, in Fig.~\ref{fig:input}, we plot $\Eo(p(s), R_{\Phi},R_M)$ and $\Fo(p(s) , \Rsk, R_{\Phi},R_M)$ as functions of $\beta$, the binary source parameter, i.e., $p(s)= \randBern{\beta}$.
-The three rates $\Rsk, R_{\Phi}$ and $R_M$ are kept fixed (see caption).
-Note that $\Fo$ can be shown to be convex in $\beta$ but $\Eo$ is neither convex nor concave in $\beta$.
-We see that as in the binary on-off channel (cf.\ Fig.~\ref{fig:binary_onoff}) in the previous subsection, there is a tradeoff.
-However, in Fig.~\ref{fig:binary_onoff}, the tradeoff pertained to the confidential message rate of the wiretap channel $R_{\mathrm{ch}}$ and the secret key rate (common randomness) $R_{\mathrm{src}}$.
-In Fig.~\ref{fig:input}, the tradeoff is instead with respect to the reliability and secrecy exponents.
-In this example, when $\beta$ is small, $\Fo$ dominates (i.e., the secrecy exponent is small).
-On the other hand, when $\beta$ is large, $\Eo$ dominates (i.e., the reliability exponent is small).
-The optimal distributions for $\Eo$ and $\Fo$ are $\randBern{0.15}$ and $\randBern{1}$ respectively.